didierbroska/cookiecutter-pypackage/CONTRIBUTING.md

 $ tox
 ```

-If you are missing flake8, pytest and/or tox, just `pip install` them into your virtualenv.

 8. If your contribution is a bug fix or new feature, you may want to add a test to the existing test suite.
 See section Add a New Test below for details.

 9. Commit your changes and push your branch to GitHub: